PJF98/FootballSurvivor/README.md

 Secondly changing the predictions mid season based on how many opponents are still left in the game.
-If fewer opponents are left a shorter term approach makes more sense and the opposite if more opponents are left.
+If fewer opponents are left a shorter term approach makes more sense and the opposite if more opponents are left the opposite.